-During the year, our fun-loving food services staff will host a variety of themed dinners, BBQs, contests, etc. At the end of each year, the Canada Room will be home to the annual house dinners and awards ceremony.
-The dress code for these dinners is semi-formal.
+During the year, our fun-loving food services staff will host a variety of themed dinners, BBQs, contests, etc. At the end of each term, special dinners will be hosted and organized by SMRC and the Loretto House Council

 St. Michael's College Resources